ibm-cloud-docs/watsonxdata/data_stream_confluent2spark.md

 2. Choose a submission method

-   You can query Tableflow tables using one of three methods:
+   You can query remote TableFlow tables using one of three methods:

    | Method | Best for | Documentation |
    | -------- | ---------- | --------------- |